-mitments and discusses managing risks associated with potential or actual violations of human a potential for violating these rights, The Human Rights Policy sets forth rights resulting from the company's activities.
+a potential for violating these rights, The Human Rights Policy sets forth rights resulting from the compathe company's human rights com-

 6.3.2.
 GRIEVANCE MECHANISMS

 The company's stakeholder engagement strategy is focused on minimising impacts on human rights.
 It is obvious, however, that it is impossible to eliminate all risks and impacts of a project as large as Sakhalin-2.
 This is why the company has implemented various mechanisms to effectively address grievances raised in connection with the project.
 The mechanisms include the following: